 All parents, whether married or unmarried, may make claims for parenting orders with respect to decision-making and/or contact with a child.
-Newly proclaimed legislative amendments at the federal and provincial level have removed the use of the term "custody".
+The term "custody" is no longer used in the governing legislation.

-6.2 At what age are children considered adults by the
+6.2 At what age are children considered adults by the court?